lhartley870/oz-hacks/README.md

 * The code for the compass logo rotation animation was adapted from this [Flaviocopes](https://flaviocopes.com/rotate-image/) site.
 * The code for styling the navigation link for the page the user is on with a coloured underline was adapted from the Code Institute 'Love Running' project as well as the html for the footer external links.
 * The typing animation code for the Home page was adapted from this [CSS-Tricks post by Geoff Graham](https://css-tricks.com/snippets/css/typewriter-effect/).
-* The code to remove the black bars above and below the YouTube embedded videos by maintaining the aspect ration of the videos on the Before You Go and When in Oz pages was taken from [this Stack Overflow solution by Michael Coker](https://stackoverflow.com/questions/43954836/disabling-blackbars-on-youtube-embed-iframe).
+* The code to remove the black bars above and below the YouTube embedded videos by maintaining the aspect ratio of the videos on the Before You Go and When in Oz pages was taken from [this Stack Overflow solution by Michael Coker](https://stackoverflow.com/questions/43954836/disabling-blackbars-on-youtube-embed-iframe).
 * Code to remove black edging on the embedded YouTube videos was adapted from the code suggested by Patrick Grey in [this GitHub post](https://github.com/twbs/bootstrap/issues/26284).
 * The code to make the photos on the Before You Go and When in Oz pages fit within their grid areas was adapted from [this answer given by Michael Benjamin on Stack Overflow](https://stackoverflow.com/questions/46090760/controlling-the-size-of-an-image-within-a-css-grid-layout).
-* The polaroid effect for the gallery photos on smaller screens was adapated from [this Line25 tutorial](https://line25.com/tutorials/how-to-create-a-pure-css-polaroid-photo-gallery).
+* The polaroid effect for the gallery photos on smaller screens was adapted from [this Line25 tutorial](https://line25.com/tutorials/how-to-create-a-pure-css-polaroid-photo-gallery).

 ### Media

-#### Ilustrations
+#### Illustrations

 With thanks, the [compass illustration](https://www.rawpixel.com/image/394679/free-illustration-vector-compass-map-compass-icon) appearing in the header on all of the website pages is from [Rawpixel](https://www.rawpixel.com/?sort=shuffle&page=1&feed=creative-feed) but no illustrator identity was provided.